figo-connect/ios-sdk/README.md

 * Select the Figo.xcodeproj in the Project Navigator and verify the deployment target matches that of your application target.
 * Add the Figo.framework to your target(s) in the "Embedded Binaries" sections

-### The bridging header

-We need CommonCrypto for our SSL pinning implementation, which is not available as a modular header.
-This makes it a bit challenging to import it into Swift.
-To work around this, we have included an Objective-C bridging header which imports the headers.

-	#import <CommonCrypto/CommonCrypto.h>

-If you want to add our source files directly without adding the project as a sub-project in Xcode, you have to add that import to your bridging header.

 ### Cocoapods / Carthage

 We don't support Cocoapods because it doesn't support the bridging header at this time.
 As for Carthage, we just haven't come around to it yet.